 Another useful household cleaner is lemons!
 For this trick, you’ll need two lemons and an oven-safe dish or bowl.
 Squeeze the lemons into the oven-safe bowl, using your hands or a citrus press.
 Then, add enough water that the bowl is ⅓ full.
 After the lemons have been fully juiced, place the rinds into the bowl as well.

 The easiest way to clean an oven is to use a product specially designed to remove grease from an oven.
 These products will have instructions about how to use them on their labels.
-We recommend the Champion Best Kitchen Degreaser, which you can mix 1/4 teaspoon of into 16 oz of warm water to form a consistency that can be used in a spray bottle.
+We recommend the Champion Biodegradable Degreaser Cleaner, which you can mix 1/4 teaspoon of cleaner into 16 oz of warm water to form a consistency that can be used in a spray bottle.
 Simply spray the mixture into your oven, then wipe out any excess debris from your appliance.

-Though the above advice gives tips for how to clean grease out of an oven using materials that are probably already lying around your house, the best method for removing grease is to use a cleaner made specifically for grease stains, and the best one is the Champion Best Kitchen Degreaser.
+Though the above advice gives tips for how to clean grease out of an oven using materials that are probably already lying around your house, the best method for removing grease is to use a cleaner made specifically for grease stains, and the best one is the Champion Biodegradable Degreaser Cleaner.
 This cleaner will undoubtedly remove all grease stains quickly, and leave your oven sparkling clean.

-The Champion Best Kitchen Degreaser is a versatile product that can be used everywhere in the kitchen: the walls, floors, counters, and appliances.
+The Champion Biodegradable Degreaser Cleaner is a versatile product that can be used everywhere in the kitchen: the walls, floors, counters, and appliances.
 We’ve all had those moments where kitchen grease splashes around during cooking, but with this cleaner, you can remove those spots from the entire kitchen.
 This cleaner can even be used to remove grease when cleaning pots and pans!

-Champion Best Kitchen Degreaser is all natural, and can be used in areas outside of the kitchen as well.
+Champion Biodegradable Degreaser Cleaner is all-natural and can be used in areas outside of the kitchen as well.
 It can be used as a stain remover and laundry booster when grease spills on clothing.
 Workshop, garage, and automobile spills can all be removed using this same product!
-Best of all: it’s safe to use on all types of surfaces, including: walls, kitchen cabinets, furniture, and vinyl flooring.
+Best of all: it’s safe to use on all types of surfaces, including walls, kitchen cabinets, furniture, and vinyl flooring.

-No matter what your grease stain is from or where in your house it is, the Champion Best Kitchen Degreaser can remove it.
-For extra effectivity, pair it with the Champion Stainless Steel Scrubber to make sure that stain is gone!
+No matter what your grease stain is from or where in your house it is, the Champion Biodegradable Degreaser Cleaner can remove it.
+For extra effectiveness, pair it with the Champion Stainless Steel Scrubber to make sure that stain is gone!
 With these great products, you’ll never have to worry when you’re cooking again.

 How to Protect Your Oven in the Future